hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

   Declare new parameters of the given type.
 If you use Animator As Code, you can reuse the parameters using the other `NewParameter` method overloads or the `NewBoolToFloatParameter` method.
 The array can safely contain null values.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<float> NewParameter(AacFlFloatParameterGroup aacParameterGroup)`<br/>
 Declare new Float parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
-This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<int> NewParameter(AacFlIntParameterGroup aacParameterGroup)`<br/>
 Declare new Int parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
-This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<bool> NewParameter(AacFlBoolParameterGroup aacParameterGroup)`<br/>
 Declare new Bool parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
-This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<bool> NewBoolToFloatParameter(AacFlFloatParameterGroup aacParameterGroup)`<br/>
 Declare new Bool parameters, acknowledging that the animator has exposed them as Floats.
 By default it is saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
-This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 #### Merge Animator